Frequently Asked Questions

 A. A bridge is considered structurally deficient if ratings for the deck (driving surface), superstructure, or substructure are poor.
 Examples of poor condition include corrosion that has compromised steel support members, movement of substructures, or advanced cracking and deterioration of concrete elements.
 One or more of these factors are present on the Sheep and Montana creek bridges.
 (Source: 2013 Alaska Bridge Report)

 A. The project began in early 2015.
 The design team is reconsidering the bridge replacement concepts.
-Construction will depend on the availability of funding, currently not anticipated until after 2020.
+Construction will depend on availability of funding and is currently anticipated to begin in 2021.
 Construction is anticipated to take approximately 2 years to complete.

 A. The team will know more accurately as the design advances.
 The current estimate in the Statewide Transportation Improvement Program is $32.1 Million.